 - Your gift was so kind and generous.
 It will certainly come in handy with everything we’ll need.

-Close with a personal note.
+Close with a personalized thank you wish

 Adding a personal, heartfelt line or two is a nice touch, but it really isn’t necessary unless it comes naturally.
 For instance, if you shared a moment or conversation at the shower, got some great advice, or if someone traveled particularly far, this is an opportunity to make them feel extra-special.
 However, if you barely know your mom’s second-cousin and can’t think of anything else to say, simply compliment her kindness, extend an invitation to meet the baby, or pile on more gratitude.